LatamLink/latamlink.io/docs/resources/glossary.md

 ### LatamLink

 `LatamLink` is a voluntary regional alliance led by Latin American technology companies.
 We develop an EOSIO-based testnet for the LACChain network to highlight the benefits of this technology.
-LatamLink deploys a public permissioned version of EOSIO technology for Latin American developers and organizations to test their decentralized applications and infrastructure.
+LACChain EOSIO deploys a public permissioned version of EOSIO technology for Latin American developers and organizations to test their decentralized applications and infrastructure.

 * * *